 Do not eat anything after midnight.
 This includes sweets and chewing gum.

-Day patients should arrange travel before day surgery procedures
+Day patients must arrange travel before day surgery procedures

 A hospital patient must be collected from the day surgery unit as you must not drive yourself home or travel by yourself.